-The Latin name for maitake mushrooms is Grifola frondosa.
-But they are also known by several other names, including hen of the woods, the signorina mushroom, kumotake (cloud mushroom), and more.
-They’re native to the mountain forests of Northeastern Japan, where they gained the name “Phantom mushroom” due to their rare presence.
-However, they can also be grown in China and the United States.
+The Latin name for maitake mushrooms is Grifola frondosa, but this fungus is also known by several other names – including hen of the woods, the signorina mushroom, kumotake (cloud mushroom), and more.

 What Are Maitake Mushrooms?

-Maitake is a type of edible mushroom from East Asia, which is now widely cultivated around the world for its medicinal and nutritional values.
+Maitake is a type of edible mushroom from East Asia, which is now cultivated worldwide for its medicinal and nutritional values.
 People use it to support immunity, stress response, and liver function, while modern medicine suggests it has exciting anti-cancer potential.

 “Maitake” originates from Japanese and means dancing mushroom.
-It was first discovered more than 2,000 years ago by a group of Buddhist nuns and woodcutters in Japan.
-Apparently, elated by the sight, taste, and medicinal properties of this unique mushroom, they danced around with happiness – hence the name.
+It was first discovered more than 2,000 years ago by Buddhist nuns and woodcutters in Japan.
+Elated by this unique mushroom’s sight, taste, and medicinal properties, they danced around with happiness – hence the name.

 The maitake mushroom is a kind of adaptogen.
-Adaptogens are non-toxic plants that help the body fight against any type of physical or mental difficulty.
+Adaptogens are non-toxic plants that help the body fight against any physical or mental difficulty.
 They may also help to regulate bodily systems that have become unbalanced.
-While maitake can be used in recipes for flavor alone, it’s also considered to be a medicinal mushroom.
+While people use maitake in recipes for flavor alone, many consider it to be a medicinal mushroom.

 What Are the Maitake Mushroom Benefits?

 This frilly, feathered mushroom is often consumed as a food in Asia, and the extract is available in dietary supplement form.
-It’s also used to make medicine.
+People there also use it to make medicine.
 Although the maitake mushroom has been used in China and Japan for thousands of years, it’s only garnered popularity in the U.S. over the last twenty years.
 People are praising this supplement for its promises of vitality, health, and longevity.

 The maitake benefits are quite extensive, especially when compared to many other mushrooms.
 They’re rich in antioxidants, vitamins B and C, fiber, potassium, amino acids, and minerals.
 Additionally, they’re also fat-free, low-calorie, low-sodium, and cholesterol-free.